AdobeDocs/commerce-operations.pt-BR/help/_includes/templated/reference/cli/commerce-on-premises.md

 #### `webhook-name`

-Nome do método Webhook
+Nome do método do Webhook

-- Necessário
+- Obrigatório

 #### `webhook-type`